samaea/AzureDevOpsAppService/readme.md

 1. If you haven’t already, go to [http://visualstudio.com](http://www.visualstudio.com) and create a new team project in your Azure DevOps (formerly Visual Studio Team Services (VSTS)) account that uses Git for source control.
 Click on **New**, enter project name, select **git** for **Version control** and click on **Create project** button.

-    * **Note**: If you have been provided with Lab credentials, please use those to login to Azure DevOps and the Azure Portal, where you will need to complete the initial setup, which will then take you directly to the new project DevOps page.
+    * **Note**: If you have been provided with Lab credentials, please use those to login to Azure DevOps, where you will need to complete the initial setup, which will then take you directly to the new project DevOps page.
+These same credentials will be used to login to the Azure Portal at a later stage.

     ![](./assets/cicdquickstart-jan2018/shot1a.png) ![](./assets/cicdquickstart-jan2018/shot2a.png) ![](./assets/cicdquickstart-jan2018/shot2b.png)